jlrickert/zet/docs/568/README.md

-# Overview for buying Ethernet adapters for a PC or server
+# Research: buying Ethernet adapters for a PC or server

 TLDR - buy newer Intel chipsets